Asad-Raza/IMDB-Movie-Review-Sentiment-Analysis/README.md

 Text classification on the famous Imdb dataset on Kaggle.

-The first approach used is by creating word embeddings in Keras using the Embedding layer and training a neural network.
+**I have used different approaches.**

+**1 )** The first approach used is by creating word embeddings in Keras using the Embedding layer and training a neural network.
 The accuracy using this approach is ~90%.